CycleRank/cyclerank/README.md

 ## CycleRank

-`cyclerank.cpp` is the source for the CycleRank algorithm:
+`cyclerank.cpp` is the source for the CycleRank algorithm.

 It can be compiled with the compilation command:
 ```